nexusformat/definitions/manual/source/motivations.rst

 An important motivation for the design of NeXus was to simplify the creation of a default plot view.
-While the best representation of a set of observations will vary, depending on various conditions, a good suggestion is often known *a priori*.
-This suggestion is described in the ``NXdata`` element so that any program that is used to browse NeXus data files can provide a *best representation* without request for user input.
+While the best representation of a set of observations will vary depending on various conditions, a good suggestion is often known *a priori*.
+This suggestion is described in the :ref:`NXdata` element so that any program that is used to browse NeXus data files can provide a *best representation* without request for user input.
+A description of how simple plotting is facilitated in NeXus is shown in the section titled :ref:`Find-Plottable-Data`.

 .. _UnifiedFormat: